zio/zio/docs/datatypes/stream/zstream.md

 ### Draining

-Assume we have an effectful stream, which contains a sequence of effects; sometimes we might want to execute its effect without emitting any element, in these situations we can `drain` the stream to remove all output values from the stream:
+Assume we have an effectful stream, which contains a sequence of effects; sometimes we might want to execute its effect without emitting any element, in these situations to discard the results we should use the `ZStream#drain` method.
+It removes all output values from the stream:

 ```scala mdoc:silent:nest
 val s1: ZStream[Any, Nothing, Nothing] = ZStream(1, 2, 3, 4, 5).drain